 - You miss out on a fast 90 or 120Hz display

 Google switched up its design philosophy with its Pixel 6 and Pixel 6 Pro handsets, moving away from the simplistic approach it had adopted before and into a more interesting direction.
-I have been a fan of the standout look of recent Pixel devices, and I’m glad to see Google continuing in this direction, filtering it down to the more affordable end of the market.
+It also continued this trend with the Pixel 7 and Pixel 7 Pro in late 2022.
+I have been a fan of the standout look of recent Pixel devices, and I’m glad to see Google continuing in this direction.

-The Pixel 6a looks very much like a more compact Pixel 6.
+The Pixel 6a looks very much like a more compact Pixel 6 or Pixel 7.
 It has the same visor covering the dual rear cameras, the same two-tone colour scheme, and the same boxy finish.
-If you disliked the Pixel 6, then I very much doubt that this device will win you around.
+If you dislike the flagship Pixel design, then I very much doubt that this device will win you around.

 My review unit, which I’ve been using for the past two weeks, is in the Sage colourway and in my opinion it looks great.
 The pastel green graduates into a darker finish further down the phone, and the green colouring itself is one of the more tasteful hues I’ve seen this year.
 If you’re looking for something a little more subtle, then there are black and white options, too.